igorsoares0/aurelia/docs/ROADMAP.md

 `AGENTS.md` first; the invariants below are the ones people get wrong on this codebase specifically.

+## Status — 6 September 2026

+**Sections: all seven written and statically validated**, committed as `8902054 start 7 home sections`.
+Written and theme-check clean is not the same as accepted -- see the acceptance table below. **Templates: none started.**

+New files: `sections/{video-with-text,marquee,pinned-story,pairing,comparison,
+shop-by,edition}.liquid`, `snippets/{styles-ledger,video-facade}.liquid`,
+`assets/{video.js,edition.js}`.

+Changed: `assets/cart.js` (the pairing element, and the form-matching fix below), `sections/{main-product,featured-product,header}.liquid`, `snippets/{spec-ledger,styles-cart-table}.liquid`, both locale files, `templates/index.json` and all three `listings/*/templates/index.json`, `README.md`.

+**A defect fixed first, because it outranked the whole roadmap.**
+`settings.cart_type` had no effect anywhere in the theme. `<aurelia-product-form>` was defined in `cart.js` but used in no Liquid file, and nothing anywhere opened `CartDrawer` -- so the drawer was unreachable on every page, and every add-to-bag was a full-page POST even with `drawer` selected, which is the default.
+The AJAX path in `cart.js` had never run.
+Fixed by wrapping the buy control in `<aurelia-product-form>` in `main-product` and `featured-product`, and giving the header bag `data-overlay-open="CartDrawer"` when `cart_type` is `drawer`, keeping the href as the no-JS route.

+One trap came with it: `buy-buttons` renders a waitlist `{% form 'contact' %}` in its sold-out branch, and `AureliaProductForm` took the *first* form it found.
+It now matches `form[action*="/cart/add"]`, or a waitlist submission would have posted to the cart with no variant id.

+**Two things to confirm the moment the theme runs.** Neither is caught by theme check, and both fail quietly:

+1. `row.settings[value_key]` in `comparison.liquid:67,95` -- bracket access with a
+   variable key.
+Standard in Shopify themes, but the first use in this repo.
+If it does not resolve, the comparison cells render empty.
+2. The marquee's `animation-play-state: paused` under `prefers-reduced-motion`.
+   `critical.css` forces `animation-duration: 0.01ms !important` with one iteration, so without the override the band snaps to its end state and carries the text off screen.

 ## Invariants for every item here

 - Styling reads tokens from `snippets/css-variables.liquid`.
 A section never